pascaldekloe/colfer/README.md

 The project's compiler `colf(1)` generates source code from schema definitions to marshal and unmarshall data structures.

-* C++: WIP #10
+This is free and unencumbered software released into the [public domain](http://creativecommons.org/publicdomain/zero/1.0).
+The format is inspired by Proto**col** Buf**fer**.

+#### Language Support

+* C, C99 compliant, C++13 compliant, WIP, API might change
 * Go, a.k.a. golang
-* Java, Android compliant
+* Java, Android compatible
 * JavaScript, a.k.a.
-ECMAScript, NodeJS compliant
+ECMAScript, NodeJS compatible

-This is free and unencumbered software released into the [public domain](http://creativecommons.org/publicdomain/zero/1.0).
-The format is inspired by Proto**col** Buf**fer**.

 #### Features

 * Simple and straightforward in use
 * No dependencies other than the core library
 * Both faster and smaller than: Protocol Buffers, FlatBuffers and MessagePack
-* The generated code is human-readable
 * Robust including size protection
 * Maximum of 127 fields per data structure
 * No support for enumerations